OFFICIAL AMERICAN KENNEL CLUB (AKC)

 Tinsel does not have cataracts - that's one of the typical reflections when using flash to take pictures of dapple dachshunds.

 WHAT DO YOU CALL THIS COLORING?!
-We're pretty sure this is a 'true' mottled dapple, with the tan/red point color extending up into her black dapple base color, especially since IT is not showing any dapple spots, but our doxie-expert friend, Lisa Emerson, says she may be a chimera, or a mosaic, or else we soaked her in hydrogen peroxide!
-For now, we're calling her Ky-Mera, since that's the way to pronounce 'chimera.'
+We're pretty sure this is a 'true' mottled dapple, with the tan/red point color extending up into her black dapple base color, especially since the red is not showing any dapple spots, while the black shows silvering, but our doxie-expert friend, Lisa Emerson, says she may be a chimera, or a mosaic, or else we soaked her in hydrogen peroxide!
+For now, we're calling her Ki-Mera, since that's the way to pronounce 'chimera.'
 Whatever she is, she's staying here!
 She's a 2013 Cash Clan daughter of Marilyn and Elvis.

 Definitely a pup of a different color, wouldn't you say?She's a Flickennel unique original!